mosabrezaei/Lexical-and-Syntactic-Analysis/README.md

 # Lexical-and-Syntactic-Analysis
-Investigating Lexical and Syntactic Differences in Written and Spoken English Corpora
+Paper: Investigating Lexical and Syntactic Differences in Written and Spoken English Corpora